7thLucas/full-app-6a322-28db9-4754/_doc/product-overview.md

 ## Open assumptions (to confirm with the founder)

-- Product name and branding (working title "Onboardly" is provisional).
+- Visual branding (logo, color palette) — indigo/amber is a working palette; the name "FirstMile" is set.
 - Team size and weekly new-customer volume (needed to ground the North Star projection).
 - Whether reminders are manually sent, scheduled, or both in v1.